Waka Waka (This Time for Africa): Background and release

 In February 2010, Shakira wrote and produced "Waka Waka (This Time for Africa)" with American record producer John Hill, who had previously collaborated with her on several songs from She Wolf.
-The inclusion of Freshlyground, a South African Afro-fusion band, on the track came to take place after Hill met with their producer in New York.
+The inclusion of Freshlyground, a South African rock band whose genres span jazz, blues and kwela (afro-pop) on the track took place after Hill met with their producer in New York.
 The band were finishing their studio album Radio Africa when Hill approached them requesting input regarding the song.
 The producer left the band alone to make additions to the track and returned hours later to listen to it.
 Giving little reaction after hearing it, Hill expressed interest in recording "everything I'd heard here" and told the band that they would hear from him later.

 On April 26, 2010, the Fédération Internationale de Football Association (FIFA) announced that "Waka Waka (This Time for Africa)" would serve as the official song of the 2010 FIFA World Cup, which was to begin in South Africa later in June, and would also appear on Listen Up!
 The Official 2010 FIFA World Cup Album.
 The announcement mentioned that Shakira would perform the song at the closing ceremony of the cup, which would take place before the Final match, on 11 July at the FNB Stadium in Johannesburg.
 She would also headline the World Cup FIFA World Cup Kick-Off Celebration Concert on 10 June at the Orlando Stadium in Johannesburg.
 The song was premiered on 28 April and was made available for digital download on the iTunes Store on 7 May 2010.
 It received a physical release as a CD single on 28 May.
 A Spanish-language version of the song, titled "Waka Waka (Esto es África)," was also recorded by Shakira.
 It was released as a single in specific markets.
 "K-Mix" versions of "Waka Waka (This Time for Africa)" and "Waka Waka (Esto es África)" were also included in the singer's ninth studio album, Sale el Sol, which she released in October the same year.